 Keep it simple and treat each guest to your favourite bar of chocolate.
 You can buy bulk boxes from wholesalers like Costco or from Amazon.

 Hogwarts-themed weddings need Bertie Bott’s Every Flavour Beans.
-If you don’t want your guests to accidentally get a vomit or earthworm flavour jelly bean, you can find little bags of normal-flavoured beans.
+If you don’t want your guests to accidentally get a vomit or earthworm flavour jelly bean, you can find little bags of normal flavoured beans that you can fill these mini globes with!

 Go retro with your favours and give each guest a delicious sugar mouse.